qubole/spark-acid/README.md

 ## Contributing

-We use [BitBucket Issues](https://bitbucket.com/qubole/acid-ds) to track issues.
+We use [Github Issues](https://github.com/qubole/spark-acid) to track issues.

 ## Reporting bugs or feature requests